aaronreidsmith/aaronreidsmith.github.io/_posts/2020-12-02-advent-of-code-day-02.md

         - Followed by a space
         - Followed by one or more lowercase letters (captured group, see below)
         - End of line
-  - Additionally, you'll notice the four sets of parenthese that define _capture groups_, meaning when this grammar parses a line successfully, it will return the four groups in an array.
+  - Additionally, you'll notice the four sets of parentheses that define _capture groups_, meaning when this grammar parses a line successfully, it will return the four groups in an array.

 2. When we use the parser (`PasswordEntry.parse`), we are able to supply this `actions` class that has methods corresponding to the tokens in the parser.
 This is where any business logic should take place.
 For example, any type casting or object creation to be used in the outer scope.
 In this case, like I said above, we want to parse and reduce to `True` or `False` in one pass.
 So what our `TOP` method does is take the match `$/` (this is a special variable, I would never name something like this), extract the four groups defined in the grammar, and cast them to the correct types.
 We then count the number of times the target appears in the password and see if it is in range.
 3. `comb` takes a string and turns it into a list of characters.
 When supplied with a string argument (in this case, `$target`), it turns the string into a list _and_ filters it down to elements that equal the supplied character.
-4. There is some special syntax going on on this line.
+4. There is some special syntax happening on this line.
 I could have written `PasswordEntry.parse($row, actions => $actions)`, and used `$actions` as a named keyword.
 But, since my variable has the same name as the target argument, I am able to pass it in as `:$actions`.
 It reminds me of `**kwargs` in Python.
 5. I _hate_ that I have to say `* == True`, but `grep` would not work otherwise, so I guess that is just an edge case.

 ### Part 2

 Given the same file as before, the interpretation of the lines has changed.
-Given the same lines as above, the intperpretation should now be:
+Given the same lines as above, the interpretation should now be:

 ```
 The password "ababa" must contain an "a" character in position 1 or 3 (but not both)